OWASP/www-chapter-kuwait-city/index.md

 OWASP Kuwait City
 -------------
 Welcome to the Kuwait city chapter homepage.
-The chapter leader is <a href="mailto:fahad.alqallaf@owasp.org">Fahad AlQallaf</a> , follow us [Twitter](https://twitter.com/OWASPKuwait)
+OWASP Kuwait Chapter is focusing on supporting cyber security community in Kuwait.
+Chapter leaders are: Omar Almutairi and Faisal Albuloushi.
+Main chapter activities are:
+1. Public cyber security awareness
+2. Technical cyber security workshops and sessions
+3. Consultations and support
+All chapter activites are available to public audiences for free.

 ---
 ## Local News